Creating Secure Sessions

 Indicates that the SSL connection should be downgraded following client authentication.

-Allowed transport protocols for SSL Connection Downgrade To property are: "PLAIN_TEXT".
+Allowed transport protocols for SSL connection downgrade To property are: "PLAIN_TEXT".
 This property is optional.